 When I travel, I avoid those fancy ‘star’ hotels and get a cabin instead.
 They're homier and can help me minimize my expenses.

 So, I’m making a cross country move using only my car because I wanted to avoid paying for a moving truck.
 With all of my belongings stashed away in the trunk and the back seat, I set off on what could easily become a three day drive.
 Limited on both time and money, I decided it was best to keep my costs as low as possible while driving from the East Coast to the Midwest.
+Plus it is always good to find different ways to save money.
 Here’s what I’ve done so far.

 - Find a friend or family member to stay with overnight.
 Staying with the people that you care the most about is far more fun than spending the night alone in the most expensive luxury hotel.
 If this is not an option for you, consider signing up for an account at CouchSurfing.org.
 It’s free to join and easy to find a place to stay for a night or two.
 Look at the profiles listed, contact the member with your request, and voila, you score free lodging for a day or two.
 It’s as easy as that.
 My friend Vicky traveled all over Latin America very cheaply as a Couch Surfer.